Kaidine/Mechwarrior-Joystick-Guide/mechwarrior 2/31st century combat/setup instructions.md

 mission/the game/ dosbox.

 ## Play the Game

+It's worth noting that Mechwarrior 2 uses "Absolute Positioning" for the joystick by default - that is, the amount you've moved the stick corresponds to how far the torso moves (relative to its possible range of motion), not how fast it does the twisting.
+For a *much* more thorough breakdown on what that means, check out [this excellent writeup] by Loc Nar on the MWO forums.

 Setup should now be complete - time to play the game, mechwarrior!
 Good Hunting, and good salvage!